Skip to content

 Landmark

 Adventurous walkers use rock scrambles along Striding and Swirral Edge to ascend the mountain.
 Only expert mountaineers have access to these two routes to the peak in the winter.
-On the summit ridge, an ideal location for stargazing, walkers can often be seen camping or sleeping in bivouacs when the weather is good.
+On the summit ridge, an ideal location for stargazing, walkers can often camp or sleep in bivouacs when the weather is good.

-The Lakes writers William and Dorothy Wordsworth frequented Helvellyn, a popular tourist destination for more than 200 years.
-They wrote about their experiences there.
-An aura of romance surrounds Helvellyn because of tradition and poetry, an outstanding name, and a high altitude, according to Wainwright, a well-known climber and walker who charted the area.
+The Lakes writers William and Dorothy Wordsworth frequented Helvellyn, a popular tourist destination for over 200 years, and wrote about their experiences there.
+According to Wainwright, a well-known climber and walker who charted the area, Helvellyn has an aura of romance because of tradition and poetry, an outstanding name, and a high altitude.
 It is simple to understand why people are still fascinated by this natural marvel.

 Jurassic Coast